 - Allison Jordan, Executive Director, California Sustainable Winegrowing Alliance

 - Ray Johnson, Executive Director, Wine Business Institute, Sonoma State University School of Business and Economics

-- Kelli McCune, Senior Manager, Conservation Incentives
+- Kelli McCune, Senior Manager for Conservation Incentives, Sustainable Conservation

 - Michelle Novi, Industry Relations Manager, Napa Valley Vintners

 - Cyril Penn, Editor in Chief, Wine Business Monthly